PDXpert PLM Software

 Obtain a TEST server license key for the target server.

 The TEST system license can be used only for test, training and development purposes.
 It cannot be used for a second production system.
-It cannot be imported into, or used with, more than one TEST system.
+It can be imported into, or used with, one TEST system.

 One TEST key is available on request if you have a license with a current maintenance subscription.
 The TEST key expires at the end of the subscription period, and must be renewed.

 Copy the production database and library to the target server as described in Moving your PDXpert PLM database and file library.
 Do not perform the final Uninstalling the source server section.

 If you're using the TEST system only for database activities, you may skip copying the library files.
 For example, physical files may not needed for report development, user role & change workflow tests, and bulk import/update tests.
 However, some functions may not work, such as (obviously) viewing/copying files, exporting PDX packages, and bulk updates to file attachments.
 If you're not sure, contact Technical Support.

 If you use PDXpert 13.0 or later, you can skip this step.
 If you're using PDXpert 12.2 or earlier, you must update the TEST system's DatabaseId so each client uses a separate cache for the source and target systems.

-Using SQL Server Management Studio, Powershell or other tool, run this query:
+Using SQL Server Management Studio, Powershell or other tool, run this SQL query: